 There is a small fishing village in Otura Bay on the Sea of Japan in Hokkaido, Japan.
 This location was found on the same morning as the "Yoichi Rocks" shot (see other November 10th entry from the same morning prior to this post).
 I just so happened to be exploring the area and was immediately inspired by this location.

-There is a unique beauty in this masculine shot, as the hues dance together with the strength of the seawall.
+There is a unique beauty in this image, as the blue/green hues in the sky and the water combine well together with the contrast of the seawall structure.
 The ocean's horizon line meets perfectly in the middle of the seawall, making it one of my most balanced photos.

 Honorable Mention, Single-Shot: Harmony, Professional, International Photography Awards, 2018

 First Place, Photography, Newport Beach Art Exhibition, 53rd Annual, 2017

 Honorable Mention, Landscapes, International Photography Awards, 2017